css566/css566.github.io/_posts/2016-04-28-Social_Aspects_of_Software_Management.md

 #### <a name="define-meeting-types">Define meeting types</a>

-Meetings are very important if we are talking about software process management and should be defined in detail (meeting participants, context, average duration etc.).
+Meetings are very important if we are talking about software process management and should be defined in detail (meeting participants, context, average duration etc.).[4]
 Theories related: Theory X and Y

 More information read [here][practices]